 All other engagements for services to be performed by Deloitte & Touche LLP must be specifically pre-approved by our Audit Committee, or the Chairman of our Audit Committee to the extent the Audit Committee has delegated pre-approval authority to the Chairman.
-Our Audit Committee, or the Chairman of our Audit Committee pursuant to such delegated authority, pre-approves all engagements by us and our subsidiaries, other than CNA and Diamond Offshore and their respective subsidiaries, for services of Deloitte & Touche LLP, including all terms and fees.
+Our Audit Committee, or the Chairman of our Audit Committee pursuant to such delegated authority, pre-approves all engagements by us and our subsidiaries, other than CNA and its subsidiaries, for services of Deloitte & Touche LLP, including all terms and fees.
 Our Audit Committee has concluded that all these engagements have been compatible with the continued independence of Deloitte & Touche LLP in serving as our independent auditors.

-Engagements of Deloitte & Touche LLP by CNA and Diamond Offshore are reviewed and approved by the independent audit committees of those subsidiaries under pre-approval policies adopted by those committees.
+Engagements of Deloitte & Touche LLP by CNA are reviewed and approved by the independent audit committee of CNA under pre-approval policies adopted by that committee.